Big Six reviews

 It also owns Hive and sells its smart thermostats, smart plugs, smart light bulbs and smart locks.

 But despite this, customers still rated British Gas poor at helping them understand and reduce their energy use.

 Pros: Quick to respond on live chat

 Cons: One of only two firms to be rated poor value for money by customers

 British Gas electricity sources

 The graph above compares British Gas’s variable (also known as standard) tariff, its most expensive tariff and its cheapest fixed tariff against the cheapest fixed tariff on the market over a two-year period.

 Since British Gas closed its standard tariff to new customers, we’ve been comparing its Temporary tariff instead.
 This is the tariff you’ll be moved onto automatically if you take no action when your fixed deal ends.
-But British Gas launches new versions of this frequently, so its price changes.
+British Gas launched multiple new versions of this throughout 2018, and has now changed it to a variable rate deal which tracks the price cap so its price changes.